superian/surbma-before-after/README.md

     with: This is the width of the image.
     height: This is the height of the image.
     left: This is the visible label when first displayed on the left (eg "Before")
-    right: This is the visible label when first displayed on the right (eg "Before")
+    right: This is the visible label when first displayed on the right (eg "After")